kdvolder/hello-ssl/README.md

 certificates that are actually not properly constructed.

 In this example we are also going to use self-signed certificates.
 But we will *not* disable security.
-Instead we want to insure that the certificates are created/formatted properly; and configure/instruct clients (such as google chrome and curl) to accept our self-signed root certificate.
+Instead we want to make sure that the certificates are actually constructed properly; and configure/instruct clients (such as google chrome and curl) to accept our self-signed root certificate as just another trusted authority.

 TLDR; See `scripts/create-certificates.sh` for the steps/commands
 involved in creating certificates.